-Ensure that the educational program continues to expand and improve

-Provide a safe, welcoming, respectful, and rigorous learning environment for every member of the school community.

-Provide opportunities for employees to develop meaningful relationships that positively impact their ability to serve students and grow professionally

-Cultivate an atmosphere where every student feels physically safe, emotionally supported, and academically challenged.

-Promote positive and respectful relationships with students, parents, employees, and other members of the school community.
+- \Ensure that the educational program continues to expand and improve - \Provide a safe, welcoming, respectful, and rigorous learning environment for every member of the school community. - \Provide opportunities for employees to develop meaningful relationships that positively impact their ability to serve students and grow professionally - \Cultivate an atmosphere where every student feels physically safe, emotionally supported, and academically challenged. - \Promote positive and respectful relationships with students, parents, employees, and other members of the school community.

-Measuring and Reporting Results

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent-Teacher Interviews Conduct Parent- Teacher Interviews using the "Rounding" strategy at the Parent- Teacher conferences or within the first 20 days of the school year.
-Baseline will be established in Fall 2021 Parent teacher conferences were held at the elementary level at the end of the trimesters.
+Baseline will be established in Fall 2021 Parent teacher conferences were held at the elementary level at the end of the trimesters in 2021-22.
 Rounding strategy not implemented consistently throughout the district.
-Rounding strategy will be modeled in coming year.
+Rounding strategy will be modeled in coming year 2022-23.
+Parent teacher conferences were held at the elementary level at the end of the trimesters in 2022-23.
+Progress implementing rounding has been slow.
+Rounding strategy has been introduced to administrative staff, but has not been rolled out with teaching staff.
 Parent-Teacher Interviews using "Rounding" as a strategy within the first 20 days of the school year with increased numbers of interviewees.
 Mid-Year Stakeholder Survey completion Conduct mid-year stakeholder survey by Feb.
 1, 2022.
-Establish baseline of completion rate 35 stakeholder responses to survey Mid-year stakeholder survey conducted by Feb.
+Establish baseline of completion rate 35 stakeholder responses to survey 2021-22 Due to a systems error, the mid-year survey did not go out and there are no stakeholder responses to mid-year survey in 2022-23 Mid-year stakeholder survey conducted by Feb.
 1, 2024.
-60% or better completion rate Exclusionary discipline practices as measured in School Wide Information System (SWIS) Baseline to be established in October 2021 Due to extensive training requirements before school teams could be qualified to purchase the program from the publishers, SWIS has now been Decreased rate from baseline
+60% or better completion rate